-- relevant information about the nominees that must be submitted with the nomination - iv.
-Fellows shall then make their nominations not less than six weeks before the election result is to be announced - v. each Fellow standing for election to the Council shall: - be nominated by no fewer than two other Fellows - confirm his or her willingness to stand, and provide a statement in support of his or her candidature - vi. the election shall be by a ballot of all Fellows; ballot forms shall be sent to Fellows not less than four weeks before the relevant Annual General Meeting at which the election result is to be announced - vii. in addition to the ballot forms, the Clerk shall provide the Fellows with the following: - the number and nature of the vacancies to be filled by the election - the list of candidates being presented for consideration, together with information about each nominee - viii. ballot forms must be returned within twenty-one days from the date of issuing to Fellows - ix.
-Scrutineers for this election shall be provided for in accordance with these Regulations - x. two Fellows, who shall not be members of Council, shall be nominated by the President to serve as Scrutineers for the election; the Scrutineers only shall examine and count the votes, in the presence of the Clerk, to whom they shall hand their report; the result of the election shall be announced at the Annual General Meeting; thereafter, the Clerk shall inform all Fellows of the election result - 8.3 The Replacement or Removal of an Elected Member of Council shall be determined as follows: - an Elected Member of Council shall cease to be a member of Council in the event of the occurrence of any of the circumstances outlined in the Royal Charter and Bye-Laws - ii. if during his or her term of office an Elected Member of Council dies, resigns or otherwise in the considered opinion of the Council becomes incapacitated and/or unable to fulfil his or her duties, the Council shall choose a replacement, in accordance with these Regulations
+- iii.
+Fellows shall then make their applications not less than six weeks before the election result is to be announced; each application will include a statement in support of the Fellow's candidature - vi. the election shall be by a ballot of all Fellows; ballot forms shall be sent to Fellows not less than four weeks before the relevant Annual General Meeting at which the election result is to be announced - vii. in addition to the ballot forms, the Clerk shall provide the Fellows with the following: - the number and nature of the vacancies to be filled by the election - the list of candidates being presented for consideration, together with information about each applicant - viii. ballot forms must be returned within twenty-one days from the date of issuing to Fellows - ix.
+Scrutineers for this election shall be provided for in accordance with theseRegulations - x. two Fellows, who shall not be members of Council, shall be nominated by the President to serve as Scrutineers for the election; the Scrutineers only shall examine and count the votes, in the presence of the Clerk, to whom they shall hand their report; the result of the election shall be announced at the Annual General Meeting; thereafter, the Clerk shall inform all Fellows of the election result - 8.3 The Replacement or Removal of an Elected Member of Council shall be determined as follows: - i. an Elected Member of Council shall cease to be a member of Council in the event of the occurrence of any of the circumstances outlined in the Royal Charter and Bye-Laws - ii. if during his or her term of office an Elected Member of Council dies, resigns or otherwise in the considered opinion of the Council becomes incapacitated and/or unable to fulfil his or her duties, the Council shall choose a replacement, in accordance with these Regulations - iii. if an Elected Member of Council, in the considered opinion of the Council, proves himself or herself to be unsuitable, or incapable of fulfilling the duties of the post, or otherwise do something to the damage, detriment or dishonour of the Society, he or she may be removed from office; the Council shall not remove an Elected Member of Council from office until he or she shall have been given a reasonable opportunity of being heard by the Council

-- iii. if an Elected Member of Council, in the considered opinion of the Council, proves himself or herself to be unsuitable, or incapable of fulfilling the duties of the post, or otherwise do something to the damage, detriment or dishonour of the Society, he or she may be removed from office; the Council shall not remove an Elected Member of Council from office until he or she shall have been given a reasonable opportunity of being heard by the Council - if, after due deliberation, a majority of the members of Council considers that this course of action is in the best interests of the Society, the President shall convene a General Meeting of the Society to decide upon this matter - v. at the General Meeting, the President shall present to Fellows the reason why in the opinion of the Council, the Elected Member of Council should be removed from office; if the Elected Member of Council disagrees with this intention, he or she shall be given a period of time of not more than thirty minutes in which to explain to the Fellows present why he or she should not be removed from office - vi. the Fellows present at the General Meeting shall then proceed to vote by secret ballot to determine whether or not the Elected Member of Council should be removed from office; in the event that two-thirds of the Fellows present have voted for the removal of the Elected Member of Council, the President shall pronounce him or her removed from office with these words:
+- if, after due deliberation, a majority of the members of Council considers that this course of action is in the best interests of the Society, the President shall convene a General Meeting of the Society to decide upon this matter - v. at the General Meeting, the President shall present to Fellows the reason why in the opinion of the Council, the Elected Member of Council should be removed from office; if the Elected Member of Council disagrees with this intention, he or she shall be given a period of time of not more than thirty minutes in which to explain to the Fellows present why he or she should not be removed from office - vi. the Fellows present at the General Meeting shall then proceed to vote by secret ballot to determine whether or not the Elected Member of Council should be removed from office; in the event that two-thirds of the Fellows present have voted for the removal of the Elected Member of Council, the President shall pronounce him or her removed from office with these words: